 - Ilika Technology's catalyst and core shell technologies

-For an example of one of the projects involved in the PFCC see the ITM Power case study.
+For an example of projects involved in the PFCC see the ITM Power and ACAL Energy case studies.